 10.2 The registered party has, during the period in which he is entered into the register, the right to use this proof of registration.
 Here, the noted rules in the Regulations concerning the use and supervision of the SAS 70 type II certificate, apply.

-10.3 The registered party has the right to desire from the foundation that proof of registration is made available to third parties.
+10.3 The registered party has the right to desire from the institute that proof of registration is made available to third parties.

 10.4 The registered party has, when asked, and without cost, the right to a complete list of registered parties within the register.
 A written request for the list must be sent to the secretary.